 Strawberry Apple Panettone Cake

-The strawberry apple panettone cake without butter is elegant, soft, and perfect for occasions, from Christmas to Mother’s Day, as well as Valentine’s Day and other holidays.
+The strawberry apple panettone cake without butter is elegant, soft, and perfect for occasions, from Christmas to Mother’s Day, including Valentine’s Day and other holidays.

-In short, the perfect and scenic dessert when you want to bring something different than the usual apple pie to the table.
+In short, the perfect and scenic dessert when you want to bring something different to the table than the usual apple pie.

-The strawberry apples, also known as Kissabel, are special because their flesh, besides being sweet, is red; this allows us to make even the visual aspect of the apple pie special.
+The strawberry apples, also known as Kissabel, are unique because their flesh, besides being sweet, is red; this allows them to be used if we want to make the apple pie visually special.

-In fact, I thought of making this cake for Christmas, baking it in a 1 lb panettone paper mold, and we loved the result.
+I thought of making this cake for Christmas, baking it in the paper mold of 500 g panettone, and we loved the result.

-The preparation is very simple: start by beating the eggs with sugar, add the oil, then the flour with the baking powder, and finally the almonds and diced apples.
-The batter is soft, moist just right, and perfect to support the decorative apples on the surface.
+The preparation is very simple: start by beating the eggs with sugar, add the oil, then the flour with the baking powder, and finally the almonds and apples cut into cubes.
+The batter is soft, moist just right, and perfect to support the decorative apples on top.

-Once out of the oven, the strawberry apple panettone cake can be topped with a dusting of powdered sugar or a brush of honey or apricot jam for a shinier and more elegant look.
+Once out of the oven, the strawberry apple panettone cake can be finished with a dusting of powdered sugar or with a brushing of honey or apricot jam for an even more elegant glossy effect.

-This cake is ideal for breakfast, snack, or as a festive dessert.
+This cake is ideal for breakfast, a snack, or as a festive dessert.
 It stays soft for several days and is even better the next day.
-It is also a great homemade gift idea, especially because the panettone mold makes it convenient to transport and already “wrapped” on its own.
+It is also a great homemade gift idea, especially because the panettone mold makes it easy to transport and already “wrapped”.

-A simple, genuine, and beautiful cake to look at: perfect for those who love tradition but with a touch of originality.
+A simple, genuine, and beautiful panettone cake to see: perfect for those who love tradition, but with a touch of originality.

-I used the Bimby, but I also provide the version with electric beaters.
+I made it with the Thermomix, but I also provide the version with electric whisks.

 OTHER INTERESTING RECIPES